digipost/invoice-api-specification/user-documents.md

 #### X509 Certificate

-Third party systems must register a public X509 certificate of type “virksomhetssertifikat” with Digipost.
+Third party systems must register a X509 certificate with Digipost.
 This certificate will be used to verify the signature in each request.

 #### Headers